A topological interpretation of Viro's $\mathfrak{gl}(1\vert 1)$-Alexander polynomial of a graph: The MOY-type relations for Viro's -Alexander polynomial

 The morphism is defined in the language of Boltzmann weights.
-Simply speaking, each module $(j_r, J_r)$ (resp. $(i_s, I_s)$) has two generators $e_0$ (boson) and $e_1$ (fermion), and therefore $(j_1, J_1)_{\epsilon_1}\otimes \cdots \otimes (j_k, J_k)_{\epsilon_k}$ (resp. $(i_1, I_1)_{\epsilon_1}\otimes \cdots \otimes (i_l, I_l)_{\epsilon_l}$) is generated by $\{\otimes_{r=1}^{k}e_{\delta_r}\}_{\delta_r=0, 1}$ (resp. $\{\otimes_{s=1}^{l}e_{\delta_s}\}_{\delta_s=0, 1}$).
+Simply speaking, each module $(j_r, J_r)_{\epsilon_r}$ (resp. $(i_s, I_s)_{\epsilon_s}$) has two generators $e_0$ (boson) and $e_1$ (fermion), and therefore $(j_1, J_1)_{\epsilon_1}\otimes \cdots \otimes (j_k, J_k)_{\epsilon_k}$ (resp. $(i_1, I_1)_{\epsilon_1}\otimes \cdots \otimes (i_l, I_l)_{\epsilon_l}$) is generated by $\{\otimes_{r=1}^{k}e_{\delta_r}\}_{\delta_r=0, 1}$ (resp. $\{\otimes_{s=1}^{l}e_{\delta_s}\}_{\delta_s=0, 1}$).
 The morphism is represented by a matrix under the above choice of generators, and the Boltzmann weights are the entries of the matrix.

-The composition of two pieces (attaching them by identifying the top of one piece with the bottom of the other piece) corresponds to the composition of their morphisms for $U_q(gl(1\vert 1))$-modules.
-As a consequence, the graph diagram in Morse position with two endpoints of heights zero and one is mapped to a morphism from $(j, J)_+$ to $(j, J)_+$ (or $(j, J)_-$ to $(j, J)_-$ depending the orientation of $G$ at the endpoints), which acts as the multiplication of a rational function on $q$ (\cite[5.1.A]{MR2255851}).
+The composition of two pieces (attaching them by identifying the top of the first piece with the bottom of the second piece) corresponds to the composition of their morphisms for $\mathcal{U}_q(\mathfrak{gl}(1\vert 1))$-modules.
+As a consequence, the graph diagram in Morse position with two endpoints of heights zero and one is mapped to a morphism from $(j, J)_+$ to $(j, J)_+$ (or $(j, J)_-$ to $(j, J)_-$ depending the orientation of $G$ at the endpoints), which acts as the multiplication of a rational function of $q$ (\cite[5.1.A]{MR2255851}).
 Recall that $(j, J)$ is the color of the edge which was cut.
 Then dividing the rational function by $q^{2j}-q^{-2j}$ we get $\underline{\Delta}(G, c)$.
 To calculate $\underline{\Delta}(G, c)$, we can take the following steps provided by Viro in \cite[Section 6.4]{MR2255851}.